schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 [@!RFC1338].
 The proposed fix involved an extension of subnetting to "supernetting" multiple Class C networks, deploying classless routing protocols, and generally deprecating the concept of "network address classes".
-Each network address would be represented by a pair: an address and a mask.
+Each network address would be represented by a "pair": an address and a mask.
 This proposal reserved the address 0.0.0.0 with mask 0.0.0.0 as the "default route" with special rules.
 This was adopted in 1993 as Classless Inter-Domain Routing (CIDR) for Class C,